Convolvulus arvensis: Chemistry and uses

 Bindweed contains several alkaloids which are toxic for mice, including pseudotropine, and lesser amounts of tropine, tropinone, and meso-cuscohygrine.
 The alkaloids are also reported to give the plant psychoactive properties.

 Its leaves contain glycosides and have been traditionally used to treat hypertension and as a laxative and diuretic.

 Economic impacts

 Although it produces attractive flowers, it is often unwelcome in gardens as a nuisance weed due to its rapid growth and choking of cultivated plants.
 It was most likely introduced into North America as a contaminant in crop seed as early as 1739, and became an invasive species.
 Its dense mats invade agricultural fields and reduce crop yields; it is estimated that crop losses due to this plant in the United States exceeded US$377 million in the year 1998 alone.
 It is one of the most serious weeds of agricultural fields in many temperate regions of the US.

 Control and management

 Bindweed is difficult to eliminate.
-Roots may extend as far as 9 ft deep, according to one source, or 30 ft, according to another.
+The roots may extend several metres deep.
 New plants may sprout from seeds that are up to 20 years old.
 New plants can also form from root runners and root fragments.